stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                 o  However, alongside the assumption that more packages would need to be delivered (based on in increase in the number of trucks and delivery to more cities), the look-up function would become slower due to collisions as more packages would need to be added to the table o  Look-up speed could be increased at the cost of additional space usage (more buckets would need to be added)

-       Two other data structures that could meet the same requirements in the scenario o  Data structure 1 = Dictionary / Nested Dictionary o  Rather than storing packages as objects in the hash table, packages could be stored as key/value(s) pair in a dictionary o  This would allow for convenience of dictionary method usage (ex. update, pop, for key in dictionary loop) o  This would add consistency in the project as the distance data is implemented as a dictionary o  Data structure 2 = Set with BST o  Contrasting with the hash table, a set would allow for operations such as union, intersection, and difference when comparing two sets, filter to create a subset, and map to create a new set based on a function o  Packages could be established as a dynamic set or static set
+       Two Other Data Structures That Could Meet The Same Requirements In The Scenario o  Data Structure 1 = Dictionary / Nested Dictionary o  Rather than storing packages as objects in the hash table, packages could be stored as key/value(s) pair in a dictionary o  This would allow for convenience of dictionary method usage (ex. update, pop, for key in dictionary loop) o  This would add consistency in the project as the distance data is implemented as a dictionary o  Data Structure 2 = Set with BST o  Contrasting with the hash table, a set would allow for operations such as union, intersection, and difference when comparing two sets, filter to create a subset, and map to create a new set based on a function o  Packages could be established as a dynamic set or static set